 5. Go Slow

-Your first visit is a bit overwhelming at first.
+Your first time visiting Orlando is a bit overwhelming to begin with.
 There is nothing quite like those theme parks and it is impossible to do it all in one go, so don’t even try.
 Don’t rush from one ride to another.
 Take your time, look around you.
 There are hidden gems all over the place.
 Each park does it in it’s own unique way and if you rush you will miss it.
 You are far better doing a quarter of it properly than trying to do it all by rushing and missing the details!

 This post was written in collaboration with Clickstay